notsatos/notsatos.github.io/_posts/2023-26-05-derived_cats_and_fntrs.md

 $$ 0 \to \mathbb Z  \to \ast \to \mathbb Q / \mathbb Z \to 0$$

-to get an exact sequence (up to the equivalence described)!
+to get an exact sequence (up to the equivalence described)!!